amacneil/dbmate/README.md

 > :eight_pointed_black_star: In theory these tools could be used with other languages, but a Go development environment is required because binary builds are not provided.

-> :eight_spoked_asterisk: [sql-migrate](https://github.com/rubenv/sql-migrate) supports `dryrun` during which it simply prints migration without applying.
+> :eight_spoked_asterisk: [sql-migrate](https://github.com/rubenv/sql-migrate) supports `dryrun` during which it simply prints migrations without applying.
 This isn't same as `with-rollback`

 *If you notice any inaccuracies in this table, please [propose a change](https://github.com/amacneil/dbmate/edit/master/README.md).*